ordina-jworks/ordina-jworks.github.io/_posts/2021-03-15-Getting-started-with-the-pi-pico.md

 CircuitPython can also be developed using Thonny, you however need to open the Thonny preferences once more, select the interpreter tab and select the `CircuitPython (generic)` option.
 Using PyCharm for CircuitPython can be done, however I've not had many success to flash the files to the Pico device, so for CircuitPython the best option remains Thonny.
-Adafruit recommends using the [Mu](https://learn.adafruit.com/welcome-to-circuitpython/installing-mu-editor) IDE for CircuitPython development, however I could never get it to work on my Big Sur installation.
+Adafruit recommends using the [Mu](https://learn.adafruit.com/welcome-to-circuitpython/installing-mu-editor){:target="_blank" rel="noopener noreferrer"} IDE for CircuitPython development, however I could never get it to work on my Big Sur installation.

 Developing CircuitPython does not really differ from MicroPython except for two things: